Weazool/clauled/README.md

 #define OAUTH_CLIENT_ID "9d1c250a-..."
 ```

 The WiFi pair is what matters for skipping the portal.
-If both SSID and password are set, the device goes straight to your network on boot.
-The token can be left blank and entered later through the browser if you prefer.
+If both SSID and password are set, the device connects straight to your network on boot.
+The token can be left blank and added later through the browser.
 If the screen says "Add your token" after connecting, that is what it is waiting for.

 To get the `OAUTH_CLIENT_ID`, run this in a terminal on any machine that has Claude Code installed: